This virtual screenwriting course is taught by full-time working Hollywood screenwriter, Thomas Fenton.

 How to introduce and develop characters that connect with the audience.

-How to use the Wicked Draft as a way to create an awesome final draft.
+How to use the Wicked Pass as a way to create an awesome final draft.

 Jump scares what are they want to use them when not to use them.

 Keep the audience engaged while scaring the hell out of them.

 How to intrigue not confuse.

 How to create a twist ending that satisfies.